leandigo/tagbox/README.rst

 Events
 ------

-*tagbox* exposes two events for hooking into the plugin functionality upon tag addition to and removal from the selected tags list.
+*tagbox* exposes two events for hooking into the plugin functionality on tag addition and removal from the selected tags list.

 .. csv-table::
    :header: "Event", "Description"
    :widths: 15, 70

-   "*tagAdded*", "Triggered when a tag is added to the selected tags list" "*tagRemoved*", "Triggered when a tag is removed from the selected tags list"
+   "tagAdded", "Triggered when a tag is added to the selected tags list" "tagRemoved", "Triggered when a tag is removed from the selected tags list"

 Example
 ~~~~~~~